walmartlabs/concord-website/docs/getting-started/configuration.md

 layout: wmt/docs
 title:  Configuration
 side-navigation: wmt/docs-navigation.html
+description: Concord server configuration
 ---

 # {{ page.title }}

 The Concord server can be configured via a configuration file.
-Typically this is done by the administrator responsible for the Concord installation.
+Typically, this is done by the administrator responsible for the Concord installation.

 A Concord user does not need to be concerned about these settings and instead